 Development and maintenance of the platform can be funded by the dash treasury system!

 A website that gathers data from dash APIs to generate decision markets for each proposal.
 Users sign up anonymously, deposit dash into their accounts and trade on the markets.
-Much like a betting, forex or trading site.
+Much like a betting site or an exchange.

 - Simple, easy and familiar for users.

 - Quick and cheap to develop and maintain.